 On the last Friday of the month at 8 p.m., the Contemporary Art Museum in North Miami (MOCA) provides free outdoor concerts for jazz fans.

-Concerts are held on the plaza outside the Museum without fail, so make sure you do not miss out on the experience!
+Concerts are held on the plaza outside the museum without fail, so make sure you take advantage of the experience!

 1.5 The Biltmore Hotel

 You can experience pure luxury at one of Miami’s National Historic Landmarks without spending a fortune at the iconic Biltmore Hotel, making it another of the best free things to do in Miami!

 This enormous Mediterranean-inspired hotel, situated in Coral Gables and functioning since 1926, spans 150 acres on a lush tropical terrain.

 The hotel has the largest pool on the US East Coast, an all-star golf course, a fitness center, tennis courts, a spa, and 5-star culinary experiences!